MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   - No Windows e no macOS desde 77 ou mais recente

   #### Descrição
   Esta política não funcionou conforme o esperado devido a alterações nos requisitos operacionais.
-Portanto, é obsoleto e não deve ser utilizado.
+Therefore it's deprecated and should not be used.

 Especifica se um atalho deve ser incluído no Office.com na barra de favoritos.
-Para usuários conectados ao Microsoft Edge, o atalho leva os usuários a seus aplicativos e documentos do Microsoft Office.
-Se você habilitar ou não configurar esta política, os usuários poderão escolher se querem ver o atalho alterando o botão de alternância no menu de contexto da barra de favoritos.
+For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.
+If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
 Se você desativar esta política, o atalho não será mostrado.

   #### Recursos compatíveis:
   - Pode ser obrigatório: Sim